Brothers plead guilty in North Carolina deputy's shooting death

 Both of them had previously been charged with murder and had otherwise been scheduled to go to trial in September 2026.
 Byrd's co-workers, family and friends filled the courtroom to see the plea agreements carried out.

-“We know that you can tell from the outpouring of love and support from the sheriff’s office — all of them who were present here today — that this has been a great loss for our community and for that agency,” Freeman told the judge.
+“We know that you can tell from the outpouring of love and support from the sheriff’s office — all of them who were present here today — that this has been a great loss for our community and for that agency,” Wake County District Attorney Lorrin Freeman told the judge.

 Freeman said evidence would have been presented at trial that showed Byrd was traveling the night of Aug, 11, 2022, in his patrol vehicle en route to a law enforcement training center for his dog when he noticed a pickup truck beside a fence on the side of a dark road.
 Byrd pulled over and moved his vehicle up to the truck.